What is the Visa Waiver Program (VWP)?

 in the USA and in countries accepted into the VWP and helps to make travel easier.

 You are eligible to apply for admission under the VWP if you:

-- Intend to enter the United States for 90 days or less for business, pleasure or transit
+- Intend to enter the United States for 90 days or less for business, pleasure, or

-- Have a valid passport which has been issued to you by a VWP country
+- Have a valid passport that has been issued to you by a VWP country

 - Arrive via a VWP signatory carrier